 Non-Hodgkin (Non-Hodgkin's) Lymphoma

-What Are the Signs and Symptoms of Non-Hodgkin Lymphoma?
+What Are the Signs & Symptoms of Non-Hodgkin Lymphoma?

-Symptoms of non-Hodgkin lymphoma vary depending on the type of lymphoma and where the tumor is.
+Symptoms of non-Hodgkin lymphoma vary depending on what part of the body is affected.
 Some kids might have stomach pain, constipation, and decreased appetite.
-Others may have trouble breathing, difficulty swallowing, coughing or wheezing, or chest pain.
+Others may have trouble breathing or swallowing, coughing or wheezing, or chest pain.

 Other symptoms can include: